swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 }
 ```

-The above code is quite clear; it has, though, the obvious drawback that changing the the condition to be asserted or its error message requires significant effort as a precondition statement is individually written for each function and manually documented.
+The above code is quite clear; it has, though, the drawback that changing the condition to be asserted or its error message requires significant effort as a precondition statement is individually written for each function and manually documented.

-Furthermore, supposing the above is library code, we may want to test for our precondition while offering an easy-to-debug way.
-So, using `Validation` from [`PropertyKit`](https://github.com/SvenTiigi/ValidatedPropertyKit) we can write:
+Furthermore, supposing the above is library code, the library author may want precondition failures to appear at the call-site in client code.
+This precondition also may be used throughout the library.
+So, using `Validation` from [`PropertyKit`](https://github.com/SvenTiigi/ValidatedPropertyKit), we can abstract the precondition into a property wrapper, and capture the source location of the caller using `#file` and `#line`:

 ```swift
 @propertyWrapper